import json

 'Summary: 🌍📊 This paper presents a massively multilingual corpus of sentiment datasets consisting of 79 manually selected datasets from over 350 reported in scientific literature, covering 27 languages and a multi-faceted sentiment classification benchmark summarizing hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies.\n\nTitle: 🌍📊 Massively Multilingual Corpus of Sentiment Datasets and Multi-faceted Sentiment Classification Benchmark\n\nTweet 1: 🌍📊 This paper presents a massively multilingual corpus of sentiment datasets covering 27 languages and a multi-faceted sentiment classification benchmark summarizing hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies. #sentimentanalysis #multilingual\n\nTweet 2: 📊 The corpus consists of 79 manually selected datasets from over 350 reported in scientific literature based on strict quality criteria, and datasets can be queried using several linguistic and functional features. #naturallanguageprocessing #datasets\n\nTweet 3: 🌍📈 The multi-faceted sentiment classification benchmark presented in this paper can be used to evaluate the performance of different sentiment analysis models and fine-tuning strategies. #machinelearning #benchmarking\n\nLinkedin Post: \nThis paper presents a massively multilingual corpus of sentiment datasets and a multi-faceted sentiment classification benchmark, which can be used to evaluate the performance of different sentiment analysis models and fine-tuning strategies.
 The corpus consists of 79 manually selected datasets from over 350 reported in scientific literature based on strict quality criteria, covering 27 languages representing 6 language families.
 Datasets can be queried using several linguistic and functional features.
 The multi-faceted sentiment classification benchmark summarizes hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies.
 This work is a significant contribution to the development of large-scale deployments of multilingual sentiment models, which still presents a significant challenge due to the culture-dependent nature of language tasks such as sentiment analysis. #sentimentanalysis #multilingual #naturallanguageprocessing #machinelearning #benchmarking'

-format_output='markdown table'
+text='markdown table'

-))
+format_output ))

 AIMessage(content='| Summary | Title | Tweet | LinkedIn Post |\n| --- | --- | --- | --- |\n| This paper presents a massively multilingual corpus of sentiment datasets consisting of 79 manually selected datasets from over 350 datasets reported in the scientific literature based on strict quality criteria, covering 27 languages representing 6 language families, and a multi-faceted sentiment classification benchmark summarizing hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies. | 🌎📊👍 A Massive Multilingual Sentiment Corpus and Classification Benchmark | 1/3: Check out this paper presenting a massively multilingual corpus of sentiment datasets and a multi-faceted sentiment classification benchmark! 🌎📊👍 #multilingual #sentimentanalysis #corpus #classificationbenchmark | This paper presents a massively multilingual corpus of sentiment datasets and a multi-faceted sentiment classification benchmark, which can be useful for developing large-scale deployments of multilingual models, particularly for language tasks that are culture-dependent, such as multilingual sentiment analysis.
 The corpus consists of 79 manually selected datasets from over 350 datasets reported in the scientific literature based on strict quality criteria, covering 27 languages representing 6 language families.
 Datasets can be queried using several linguistic and functional features.
 The multi-faceted sentiment classification benchmark summarizes hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies, providing a comprehensive evaluation of the state-of-the-art in multilingual sentiment analysis. 🌎📊👍 #multilingual #sentimentanalysis #corpus #classificationbenchmark |\n| 2/3: The corpus covers 27 languages representing 6 language families and can be queried using several linguistic and functional features. 🌎📊👍 #multilingual #sentimentanalysis #corpus #classificationbenchmark | 3/3: The multi-faceted sentiment classification benchmark provides a comprehensive evaluation of the state-of-the-art in multilingual sentiment analysis. 🌎📊👍 #multilingual #sentimentanalysis #corpus #classificationbenchmark | This paper presents a massively multilingual corpus of sentiment datasets and a multi-faceted sentiment classification benchmark, which can be useful for developing large-scale deployments of multilingual models, particularly for language tasks that are culture-dependent, such as multilingual sentiment analysis.
 The corpus consists of 79 manually selected datasets from over 350 datasets reported in the scientific literature based on strict quality criteria, covering 27 languages representing 6 language families.
 Datasets can be queried using several linguistic and functional features.
 The multi-faceted sentiment classification benchmark summarizes hundreds of experiments conducted on different base models, training objectives, dataset collections, and fine-tuning strategies, providing a comprehensive evaluation of the state-of-the-art in multilingual sentiment analysis.
 The corpus covers 27 languages representing 6 language families and can be queried using several linguistic and functional features.
 The multi-faceted sentiment classification benchmark provides a comprehensive evaluation of the state-of-the-art in multilingual sentiment analysis. 🌎📊👍 #multilingual #sentimentanalysis #corpus #classificationbenchmark |', additional_kwargs={}, example=False)